holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 **Accountabilities:**

-- Scheduling Governance Meetings and Tactical Meetings of the Circle
+- Scheduling Governance Meetings and Tactical Meetings for the Circle
 - Capturing and publishing the outputs of Governance Meetings and Tactical Meetings
 - Requesting elections for elected Roles after each term expires
 - Interpreting the Constitution and anything under its authority upon request